systemcraft-labs/decision-intercept-standard/README.md

 This definition is published openly for reference and discussion.

-All implementations or derivative works must acknowledge this repository as the original source of the Decision Intercept™ standard.
+All implementations, adaptations, or derivative works must acknowledge this repository as the original source of the Decision Intercept™ standard.

-**Canonical reference:**
+**Canonical attribution:**
 Decision Intercept™ was originally defined and publicly declared by **Joo Hyeon Seong** on December 28, 2025.

 **Official definition & reference page:**